Avg: 3.3 from 129 votes

 NOTE the bold text, some climbers climb off route in these areas.
 If you head straight up from the Open Book, you'll find jungle land.
 Likewise, if you head straight up from the belay at the end of that pitch, you'll also find jungle land (and an easier variation).
 If you veer off route in these areas, climbing is feasible at a moderate grade, expect some shwacking!

 Pitches 1-4 have fixed rappel stations and are set for rappel with two 60 M ropes.
-The upper pitches wander through Beginner's Easy terrain and there are trees with tat but it's best to top out after the 4th pitch.
+The upper pitches wander through Beginner's Easy terrain and with the anchors installed in 2021 you could rap off, but the terrain above P6 is so easy it's best to top out.
 Lead with a 60, anything shorter and youre hosed.